 The Alabama Career Centers provide the Job Search Assistance portion of the Employment and Training program in the Supplemental Nutrition Assistance Program or SNAP.
-All Able-Bodied Adults Without Dependents (ABAWDs) must voluntarily complete the Career Center job search assistance program in order to keep their SNAP benefits.
+Both Food Assistance Able-Bodied Adults Without Dependents (ABAWDs) and Food Assistance Non-ABAWDs will be identified by SNAP Case Workers and informed of the requirement to visit their local Career Center for Job Search Assistance in order to retain their Food Assistance budget.
+SNAP Case Workers will then create a coregistration in the electronic system.
+It is incumbent upon the ABAWDs and Non-ABAWDs to voluntarily complete the Career Center job search assistance program in order to keep their SNAP benefits.

-All ABAWDs will not need all of the available services but will be assessed for determination of the services to most benefit the ABAWD in the job search process.
+Customers coming into the Career Center are screened for SNAP co-registrations using the electronic data base.
+All ABAWDs/Non-ABAWDs will not need each of the available career services but will be assessed for determination of the services to most benefit the ABAWD/Non-ABAWD in the job search process.
 Some services are provided in a group setting, while some are provided in individual interviews with Career Center staff.
-Customers coming into the Career Center are screened for SNAP assistance using the electronic data base.
+ABAWDs and Non-ABAWDs requesting training services will be referred to Adult Education partners to complete the TABE for grade-level proficiency.
+Once they have completed the TABE they will be referred to a Case Manager who specializes in training services for further assessments and referrals.

-The services offered under SNAP Job Search include:
+The services offered through SNAP Job Search include: